RGB-Tools/rgb-sandbox/README.md

 The manual version requires handling of data directories and services, see the [dedicated section](#data-and-service-management) for instructions.

+Both versions will leave bdk-cli installed, in the `bdk-cli` directory under the project root.
+The directory can be safely removed to start from scratch, doing so will just require bdk-cli to be re-installed on the next run.

 ### Requirements
 - [git]
 - [docker]